fkondylis/dimeanalytics/_MkDocs/docs/git.md

 **1. Create a GitHub account**

 - If you do not already have a GitHub account, open one at [this link](https://github.com/join?source=header-home).
-You don't need to use your World Bank e-mail and you can use an account you already have to become a member of this group.
+We recommend you DON'T use your World Bank e-mail, as you may lose access to it, and you CAN use a personal account you already have to become a member of this group.

 **2. Join the World Bank GitHub group**